Queerscriptors/queerscriptors.org/README.md

    - The template is "Grayscale" by Start Bootstrap, licensed under MIT
    - lektor-i18n is licensed under GPL-3.0
    - lektor-scss is licensed under MIT
-   - The CSS is based on Bootstrap (licensed under MIT), with modifications by Start Bootstrap (Also licensed under MIT), and my own changes are therefore also MIT
+   - The style.CSS is based on Bootstrap (licensed under MIT), with modifications by Start Bootstrap (Also licensed under MIT), and my own changes are therefore also MIT
    - The fonts: ForkAwesome is licensed under SIL OFL 1.1.
 Nunito is licensed under the SIL OFL 1.1.
 Varela Round is licensed under SIL OFL 1.1.